DaveParillo/cisc192-reader/src/chapter2/keywords.rst

            integer is not a keyword, but int is.
          - [x] cout

-           cout should not be used as a variable name.
+           cout cannot be used as a variable name!
          - [ ] variable

            variable is fair game to use to name a variable.
          - [x] string

-           string should not be used as a variable name.
+           string cannot be used as a variable name.
          - [x] char

            char is a keyword and cannot be used as a variable name.